What is a Certificate of Occupancy?

 If you’re undergoing substantial renovations or purchasing a property you intend to renovate, you probably need to update the C of O and obtain the proper permits to complete the desired work.

 Any renovation or alteration that creates a change in the number of rooms, or a change in the legal use of the building will require a permit. (e.g., a two-family that turns into a three-family by adding a basement apartment).

 A qualified architect or engineer can review your renovation plans to flag any potential issues and inform you when an updated C of O will be required for your project.

 What if I’m purchasing an “as-is” or bank-owned property?

-If you are purchasing “as-is” or “bank owned” property, typically, you will be responsible for correcting any C of O problems that exist and/or are discovered.
+When a property owner is selling a home as-is, you will typically be responsible for correcting any C of O problems that exist and/or are discovered.
 As such, it’s essential to review your purchase agreement, to determine the scope and cost associated with purchasing the property, especially if C of O problems are discovered.

 Co-ops vs. Condos